tyx-editor/TyX/docs/commands.rst

 Commands
 ========

-TyX commands are based on TipTap commands.
+TyX commands are based on Lexical and Mathfield commands.
 The keyboard shortcuts correspond to command sequences, which are commands separated by a semicolon.

 Commands consist of a command function followed by optional arguments.